 Driving in is possible but expect queues.
 Every passenger's documents get checked without leaving the car.

-Peak vehicle times entering Gibraltar: 10am-1pm.
-Leaving Gibraltar: 4pm-8pm.
+Peak vehicle times entering Gibraltar: 10am to 1pm.
+Leaving Gibraltar: 4pm to 8pm.

 What About the EU Entry/Exit System (EES)?

-The EES is the EU's new digital border system, replacing passport stamps with biometric data.
-It launches across all Schengen borders on 10 April 2026.
+The EES is the EU's digital border system, replacing passport stamps with biometric data.
+Here is how it affects Gibraltar border crossings under the different treaty scenarios:

-If the treaty is active: EES applies only at Gibraltar's airport and port.
-The land border is open, no checks.
-Non-EU travellers (including Brits) will have fingerprints and facial images scanned when arriving by air or sea.
+If the treaty is active by 15 July 2026: EES applies only at Gibraltar's airport and port.
+The land border is open with no checks.
+Non-EU travellers (including British nationals) will have fingerprints and facial images recorded when arriving by air or sea.

-If the treaty is delayed: EES applies at the land border too.
-That's the scenario everyone wants to avoid.
+If the treaty is delayed: EES would apply at the land border too, with biometric checks for non-EU travellers at the fence.
+This is the scenario both sides are working to avoid.

-EU/EEA citizens: The EES doesn't apply to you.
-Just show your ID card or passport as usual.
+EU/EEA citizens: The EES does not apply to you.
+Show your ID card or passport as normal.

 Gibraltar residents: Exempt from EES at all Schengen borders, regardless of nationality.
 Your Gibraltar civilian registration card is your pass.